-At the second river, the Nahr-ez-Zaherâny (flowery river), which was fringed with oleanders just coming into blossom, the "willows by the water-courses," the stream rose above our horses' girths.
+At the second river, the Nahr-ez-Zaherany (flowery river), which was fringed with oleanders just coming into blossom, the "willows by the watercourses," the stream rose above our horses' girths.
 The ford was only 100 yards from the mouth of the stream, and just below were the ruins of an ancient bridge, apparently of Saracenic construction; for the Turks, though they may sometimes build, yet would scorn to repair a bridge.
-While in the middle of the torrent, the horse ridden by Moses (a soft lad, whom we had taken from Beyrout as a confidential tent-servant, but who was utterly unfit for out-door life) stumbled, and Moses, encumbered with his many wraps, and my barometer on his back, fell plump into the current.
-Over and over he rolled, a helpless mass of clothing, unable to extricate himself, with head and arms buried in his great hood.
-One of the muleteers, who had waded across half-stripped, rushed bravely after him, while two of us who had not yet crossed ran down to the sea in the hope of stopping him before he should be carried out.
-We waded in as far as we could keep our footing, when the muleteer from the other side boldly struck out, and seized him before us.
-We dragged him out, colourless and drowning; but dosing him with a little brandy, and then running him up and down for a while on the bank, restored him to consciousness.
-At length the whole cortége was got over in safety, except that one mule was carried down for a few yards, and did not reach the bank before my portmanteau and all its contents were thoroughly saturated.
+However, the whole cortège was got over in safety, except that one mule was carried down a few yards, and did not reach the bank before my pormanteau and all its contents were thoroughly saturated, and one of our servants had to be rescued, half drowned, from the current.

-CHAPTER HI.
+CHAPTER III.

-Sarepta-Its Traces and Modern Site-The River Leontes-Bridge-Oleander-Contrast of Tyre with Sidon-Desolution-Filth-Ruins in the Sea-The Old Cathedral-Massive Remains-Quarrying of Mines-Tyrian Purple-Shell-Fish-Ancient Sea-Wall-Literal fulfilment of Ezekiel's Prophecy-Hiram's Well-Exeursion to Hiram's Tomb-Agriculture of the District-Description of the Tomb-Serpent eatchiny-Local Traditions-Kanah-Winter Flowers-Phanician Senlptures-Cisterns-Eagles-Coins of Philip and Alexander-Rarity of Jewish Coins-Absence of Phenician Stone-Work-Wood Sculpture-Ras-el-Ain-Palartyrus-The Ladder of Tyre-Interesting Landscape-Ruined City of Iskanderiyeh-View from Ras en Nakûra-Descent into the Plain of Acre.
+Sarepta-Its Traces and Modern Site-The River Leontes-Bridge-Oleander-Contrast of Tyre with Sidon-Desolation-Filth-Ruins in the Sea-The Old Cathedral-Massive Remains-Quarrying of Mines-Tyrian Purple-Shell-Fish-Ancient Sea-Wall-Literal fulfilment of Ezekiel's Prophecy-Hiram's Well-Excursion to Hiram's Tomb-Agriculture of the District-Description of the Tomb-Serpent catching-Local Traditions-Kanah-Winter Flowers-Phænician Sculptures-Cisterns-Eagles-Coins of Philip and Alexander-Rarity of Jewish Coins-Absence of Phænician Stone-Work-Wood Sculpture-Ras-el-Ain-Palætyrus-The Ladder of Tyre-Interesting Landscape-Ruined City of lakanderiyeh-View from Ras en Nakûra-Descent into the Plain of Acre.